darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 python3 -m flask run --host=0.0.0.0 --port=4567
 ```

-Following that, I unlocked port 4567, opened the link in browser and appended /api/activities/home to the url:
+3. Unlocked port 4567, opened the link in browser, appended /api/activities/home to the url and confirned that the set up was done correctly:

 ![Proof of working backend](/_docs/assets/backend_v1.png)

-Indeed, the set up was done correctly, so I removed the newly created environmental variables.

-After that, I built the backend container and run it:
+4. Built the backend container and run it:
 ```sh
 docker build -t  backend-flask ./backend-flask docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask
 ```
-Following that, I unlocked port 4567, opened the link in browser and appended /api/activities/home to the url:
+5. Verified that the set up was done correctly:

 ![Proof of working backend v2](/_docs/assets/backend_v2.png)

 ### Containerize Frontend

-At first, I run NPM Install to copy the contents of node_modules:
+1. Ran NPM Install to copy the contents of node_modules:
 ```sh
 cd frontend-react-js
 npm i
 ```
-After that, I created a new Dockerfile in frontend-react-js folder:
+2. Created a new Dockerfile in frontend-react-js folder:
 ```dockerfile
 FROM node:16.18